 Translation: Oh Savior Lord, save us and take us across.
 Falling at the feet of the Guru, our works are embellished with perfection.
 You have become kind, merciful and compassionate.
 We do not forget You from our minds.
 In the company of the holy, we are carried across the terrifying world ocean.
 In an instant, You have destroyed the faithless cynics and slanderous enemies.
 That Lord and Master is my anchor and support.
 0 Nanak hold firm in your mind.
 Remembering Him in meditation, happiness comes and all sorrows and pains simply vanish.

 Rakhe Rakhanhaar is one of the seven mantras Yogi Bhajan assigned in 1991 (to help us transition into the Aquarian Age) for our morning sadhana.
 This is a Shabad of protection against all negative forces which move against one's walk on the path of destiny, both inner and outer.

 Wahe or Wha-hay is an exclamation of ecstasy like Wow!
-Guru is teacher or guide.
 Gu means darkness and ru means light.
-Guru takes one from the darkness into the light.
+Guru is the technology of conscious expressed that takes one from the darkness into the light.